joshycube/eneh-wp-theme/README.md

 Build
 ====================

-Presume that you already have nodejs installed with npm, bower and grunt
+Presume that you already have nodejs installed with npm, bower, grunt and compass with compass-normalize

 - sudo npm install
 - grunt build